puzzlesea/food/pasta/OrechietteSausageBroccoli.md

 3. Meanwhile, heat the olive oil in a large saucepan and add the sausage meat.
 Sitr and cook until the meat is crumbled and lightly browned.
 Add red chili flakes and garlic, and cook for another minute.
 4. Add the cooked broccoli to the sausage meat with a ladle of cooking water.
 Stir and cook over low-medium heat until the broccoli breaks apart and forms a sauce.
 5. Cook the pasta until al dente.
 Meanwhile, prepare the anchovies and place them in a small saucepan over the pasta cooking water.
 Cook the anchovies in a double-boiler fashion until melted into a paste.
-6. Add the anchovy paste to the broccoli sauce.
+6. Add the anchovy paste to the broccoli sauce and stir.
 7. Add the pasta to the sauce with a ladle of cooking water and toss.
 8. Add the cheeses to the pasta and toss again.
 9. Serve with additional parmigiano reggiano on the side.